Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic homology and variation of the invariant

-which is a $\delta^{\rm cyc}$ cycle of degree $\equiv n \mod 2$.
+By \eqref{LieandcyclicAinfty} this is a $(\delta^{\rm cyc})^{\ast}$ cocycle of degree $\equiv n \mod 2$.
 Namely the obstruction to find them inductively lies in the group $F^{k}HC^{*}(C)/F^{k+1}HC^*(C)$ with $* \equiv n \mod 2$.
 This group vanishes by Proposition \ref{clifcyccalc}.
-Hence the proof. \end{proof} \begin{rem} Two cyclic $A_{\infty}$ algebras which are pseudo-isotopic are homotopy equivalent as cyclic $A_{\infty}$ algebras.
-(This is proved in \cite{fooo091} Theorem 8.2.)
-However the homotopy equivalence may not be strict in the sense of \cite{fooobook} Definition 3.2.29 (2).
+Hence we finish the proof. \end{proof} \begin{rem} Two cyclic $A_{\infty}$ algebras which are pseudo-isotopic are homotopy equivalent as cyclic $A_{\infty}$ algebras.
+(This is proved in \cite[Theorem 8.2]{fooo091}.)
+However the homotopy equivalence may not be strict in the sense of \cite[Definition 3.2.29 (2)]{fooobook}.
 In fact, we have the following example.

 Let us consider $C = \Lambda e_0 \oplus \Lambda e_1$ with $\deg e_i = i$.
 Here $e_0$ is a strict unit and $\frak m_2(e_1,e_1) = e_0$.
 We put $\langle e_0, e_1\rangle =1$ and $\frak m_k = 0$ for $k\ge 3$.